grscwf/twin-mt/nero-dev-guide.md

   not clean up after itself (yet).
   When it's done, the current state is indeterminate.
   Reload the page before doing anything else.
+- The computation is not perfect.
+It can sometimes generate texts that are impossible in normal play, and it will often miss generating texts that are possible.
+But it's helpful for doing a quick check of most of a passage's variants.
 - The discovery process starts from the current game state.
 - This will automatically discover any boolean-ish variables that are read by the passage, and it tries all states where those booleans are flipped.